septi0/usbackup/README.md

 - `report_email.command` - command to be used when sending the email report.
 Default: sendmail -t
 - `report_slack` - slack channel to be used when sending the slack report.
 Leave empty to disable slack reporting
 - `report_slack.token` - slack token to be used when sending the slack report
+- `src-host` - source remote host to be used when performing the backup
-- `destination=/tmp/backup` - destination path to be used when performing the backup
+- `dest=/tmp/backup` - destination path to be used when performing the backup
 - `levels` - backup levels to be used when performing the backup Allowed format (1 per line): <level_name> <replicas> <trigger_type> <options>
   - `level_name` - name of the backup level.
 Must respect the following format: a-zA-Z0-9_-